*491 OPINION

 Because Arizona’s statutory sentencing scheme requires the trial court to impose a sentence it deems clearly excessive, defendant contends that it requires the imposition of a sentence that violates the Eighth Amendment.
 Defendant, however, mistakenly equates “clearly excessive” with “grossly disproportionate.”
 We decline to construe the two phrases identically.

 If a trial court concludes that the mandatory minimum sentence constitutes cruel and unusual punishment, the sentence is unconstitutional and the trial court must not impose it.
-If, however, the trial court concludes that the sentence does not rise to that level, but that it still is "clearly excessive," the court must impose the sentence but may allow the defendant to petition the governor for commutation of his sentence.
-See A.R.S. § 13-603(K).
+If, however, the trial court concludes that the sentence does not rise to that level, but that it still is “clearly excessive,” the court must impose the sentence but may allow the defendant to petition the governor for commutation of his sentence.
+See AR.S. § 13-603(K).
 The statute, therefore, does not require that a trial court impose a sentence that violates the Eighth Amendment.

-In the instant case, while no actual physical harm resulted from defendant's conduct, both the implicitly threatened harm and the violence employed were substantial.
-Defendant pressed a loaded handgun into the victim's nose for approximately one minute and made threatening remarks, causing the victim to fear for his life.
+In the instant case, while no actual physical harm resulted from defendant’s conduct, both the implicitly threatened harm and the violence employed were substantial.
+Defendant pressed a loaded handgun into the victim’s nose for approximately one minute and made threatening remarks, causing the victim to fear for his life.
 This was a violent crime involving the use of a deadly weapon.
-We cannot conclude that a prison term of five years is grossly disproportionate to defendant's crime.
-See Garcia, 176 Ariz. at 236, 860 P.2d at 503 (finding that a mitigated prison term of five years for aggravated assault "present[ed] no issue of cruel and unusual punishment").
+We cannot conclude that a prison term of five years is grossly disproportionate to defendant’s crime.

-Defendant lastly argues that A.R.S. section 13-603(K) violates the separation of powers, as mandated by Article III of the Arizona Constitution.
-He contends that the statute "wrongly transfers judicial and legislative functions to the executive branch" by granting only to the executive, via a petition for commutation of sentence, the power to remedy a sentence that the court finds "clearly excessive."
+Defendant lastly argues that AR.S. section 13-603(K) violates the separation of powers, as mandated by Article III of the Arizona Constitution.
+He contends that the statute “wrongly transfers judicial and legislative functions to the executive branch” by granting only to the executive, via a petition for commutation of sentence, the power to remedy a sentence that the court finds “clearly excessive.”
 This argument is without merit.

 First, as discussed above, pursuant to the Arizona Constitution’s separation of powers, the judiciary’s authority over sentencing criminal defendants is limited to the discretion granted it by the legislature.
 Second, the constitution itself explicitly bestows upon the executive the authority to commute sentences:

-The Governor shall have power to grant reprieves, commutation, and pardons, after convictions, for all offenses except treason and cases of impeachment, upon such conditions and with such restrictions and limitations as may be provided by law.
+The Governor shall have power to grant reprieves, commutation, and pardons, after convictions, for all offenses except treason and eases of impeachment, upon such conditions and with such restrictions and limitations as may be provided by law.

 Ariz.
-Const. art.
+Const, art.
 V, § 5.
-A.R.S. section 13-603(K), therefore, is entirely consistent with the constitution's distribution and separation of powers.
+A.R.S. section 13-603(K), therefore, is entirely consistent with the constitution’s distribution and separation of powers.

-As noted above, the sentencing court has the authority the duty, in fact to not impose a sentence that is grossly disproportionate under the Eighth Amendment.
+As noted above, the sentencing court has the authority — the duty, in fact — to not impose a sentence that is grossly disproportionate under the Eighth Amendment.
 Absent such a finding, though, the court has no constitutional authority to impose a sentence that is any less severe than the range of sentences prescribed by the legislature.
 The mere fact that certain defendants have the additional remedy of petitioning to the governor for commutation of their sentence can only work to their benefit.
-We therefore *493 reject defendant's separation of powers argument.
+We therefore *493 reject defendant’s separation of powers argument.

 CONCLUSION